A compound adjective is a single adjective made up of more than one word (e.g., two-seater aircraft, free-range eggs).|

-Compound AdjectivesA compound adjective is an adjective that comprises more than one word.
-Usually, hyphens are used to link the words together to show that it is one adjective.
+Definition of Compound AdjectiveA compound adjective is an adjective that comprises more than one word.
+Usually, a hyphen (or hyphens) is used to link the words together to show that it is one adjective.
+For example:

 Compound Adjectives with Quotation Marks and ItalicsAlthough a less common practice, it is also possible to group the words in a compound adjective using quotation marks, italics or a combination of the two.
 (Italics tend to be used for foreign words.)